mendix/docs/ATS/Mendix+Actions/DataGrid+TemplateGrid+ListView/Find+Selected+ItemRow.md

 ---
-title: "Find Item/Row"
+title: "Find Selected Item/Row"
 ---
 ## Description
-Find a Row/Item in a DataGrid, TemplateGrid or ListView by a given index.
+Returns first selected Item/Row object in a DataGrid, TemplateGrid or ListView by a given index.

 ## Supported Widgets
  + DataGrid